 By this point, I’d already warned Tom and Harriet that I saw the length being very large, but I hadn’t told Tom the 700–800k number.
 When I’d mentioned 400k to him once, he’d been wary.
 He explained to me that he felt 400k was unprintably large in today’s publishing market.
 Things have changed since the 90′s, and booksellers are increasingly frustrated with the fantasy genre, which tends to take up a lot of shelf space with very few books.
 There is constant pressure from the big chain bookstores to keep things smaller and thinner.
 When I’d turned in Mistborn 2 (revised and already trimmed) at 250k, production and marketing had nearly had a fit, complaining that the book would cost more to print than it would make.
 Tom approved the publication of the book anyway.
 (And fortunately we managed to fit it into enough pages—and sell enough copies—that it was still profitable.)

-Anyway, Tom implied that 400k was what he saw as a cut off for length.
-Anything 300-350 could be one book, anything over 350 should be cut.
-(That's me guessing on things he said; he never gave those hardfast numbers, and I know there was probably some flexibility.)
+Anyway, Tom implied that 400k was what he saw as a cutoff for length.
+Anything 300–350 could be one book, anything over 350 should be cut.
+(That’s me guessing on things he said; he never gave those hard-and-fast numbers, and I know there was probably some flexibility.)
 Anyway, Tom—like Harriet—wanted to wait and see what I was able to produce first.
 At this point, it was too early to begin talk of cutting the book.
-I'd barely written any of it.
+I’d barely written any of it.

 I wrote all summer, and the next point of interest comes at Worldcon.
-Tom and I were on a panel together, talking about AMoL.
+Tom and I were on a panel together, talking about A Memory of Light.
 I noted that (by that point) I had around 250k written.
-He said something like "Ah, so you're almost done!"
-I looked chagrined and said "Actually, I feel that I'm only about 1/3 of the way there, Tom."
+He said something like “Ah, so you’re almost done!”
+I looked chagrined and said “Actually, I feel that I’m only about a third of the way there, Tom.”
 He blinked, shocked, and then laughed a full bellied laugh.
-"It's happening again!" he exclaimed.
-"Jim sold me one book that somehow became three, and now it's happening again!"
+“It’s happening again!” he exclaimed.
+“Jim sold me one book that somehow became three, and now it’s happening again!”

 Well, that was the first hint I had that this might be three books instead of two.
-I started to lobby Harriet subtly, pointing out that previous Wheel of Time books had been 380k, and perhaps that would be a good length for each Volume of AMOL, if it was cut.
+I started to lobby Harriet subtly, pointing out that previous Wheel of Time books had been 380k, and perhaps that would be a good length for each volume of A Memory of Light, if it was cut.
 I also indicated that I felt it would be really nice to keep volumes of the book published close together if, indeed, the book had to be split.